Forging The Next-Generation Drugstore

-In 2014, CVS made the bold decision to eliminate tobacco sales from its stores and add the word “health” to its name, actualizing its shift into a healthcare delivery company, not just a drugstore and pharmacy.
-In 2015, the Rhode Island-based, Fortune 10 firm continued its evolution by opening a Digital Innovation Lab in Cambridge, Mass., that houses teams focused on designing and launching digital tools to serve its 100 million customers and change the way healthcare is delivered.
+In 2014, CVS made the bold decision to eliminate tobacco sales from its stores and add the word health to its name, actualizing its shift into a health care delivery company, not just a drugstore and pharmacy.
+In 2015, the Rhode Island–based, Fortune 10 firm continued its evolution by opening a Digital Innovation Lab in Cambridge, Massachusetts, that houses teams focused on designing and launching digital tools to serve its 100 million customers and change the way health care is delivered.

-Brian Tilzer, senior vice president and chief digital officer, joined CVS Health in 2013 to lead its digital transformation after serving as senior vice president of global e-commerce at office supplies retailer Staples, Inc. Three-plus years in, he explains how a focus on customer problem-solving, rapid iteration and testing, integration with all business units, and strategic partnerships are changing the mindset within the company and marking out a path towards innovation in both the healthcare industry and retail at large.
+Brian Tilzer, senior vice president and chief digital officer, joined CVS Health in 2013 to lead its digital transformation after serving as senior vice president of global e-commerce at office supplies retailer Staples Inc. Three-plus years in, he explains how a focus on customer problem-solving, rapid iteration and testing, integration with all business units, and strategic partnerships are changing the mind-set within the company and marking out a path toward innovation in both the health care industry and retail at large.

 The kind of programs I’ve seen not go well are things that are maybe good for business but don’t solve real consumer problems in really practical ways.
 So we do the opposite.
 One of the things we’ve done pretty well is we’ve worked on a number of initiatives that were quick to get to market, that generated momentum for our customers, that generated momentum for digital for our colleagues, and that generated some results.
 But the starting point is, is this something a customer is going to find really valuable?